joshfinley/joshfinley.github.io/content/posts/2025-03-31-nt-transaction-manager-ipc.md

 This will simply traverse the call graph from `Nt`-family functions and report on those which do not have an outgoing ETW call somewhere inside.

 On my Windows 11 26100 reversing machine, this query identified 47 records.
 Nearly all are related to the [Windows Kernel Transaction Manager (KTM)](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/introduction-to-ktm).
-After briefly reviewing the Microsoft documentation, I started to wonder if kernel service was suitable for anything useful for offensive purposes, as it *appears* to be ignored by `Etw`.
+After briefly reviewing the Microsoft documentation, I started to wonder if the KTM service was suitable for anything useful for offensive purposes, as it *appears* to be ignored by `Etw`.

 While I haven't gone into depth to verify that no form of security instrumentation exists for these system calls in the kernel, the graph analysis results are promising.
 With this in mind, I set out with the purpose of at least determining if some sort of inter-process communication could be implemented using KTM.
 If true, it may merit a closer look and potentially some utility in same-host offensive scenarios.
 As a side note, I haven't extensively surveyed the previous work in the area of KTM, so it's possible that someone has stumbled upon this before, but it still seems quite niche and potentially under-explored.